PODCAST "The Bulletin"

 Theme: SCML Generation Orchestra

-Guest: António Santinha, Director of the Childhood, Youth, and Family Department of SCML
+Guest: António Santinha, Director at the Directorate of Childhood, Youth, and Family of SCML

 Theme: Chapel of Saint John the Baptist, located in the Church of São Roque